ov-sa/Beautify.library/docs/elements/gridlist/countgridlistcolumns.md

 ---
 description: >-
-  Counts and retrieves the number of columns within your gridlist.
+  Counts and retrieves the number of columns within the gridlist.
 ---

 ## **Syntax:**